CorrelAid/docs/wiki/infrastructure/github-and-gitlab.md

 ### I can't push to the Git repository \("access rights" error\).
 What's up there?

 {% hint style="info" %}
 You don't seem to have the correct permissions.
-Ping Frie in Slack \(@frie\) and she'll grant you the correct permissions.
+Ping Frie in Slack \(@frie\) and they'll grant you the correct permissions.
 {% endhint %}